 The list of supported cipher suites and the list of supported compression methods are provided without any specific sequence.

-TLS-session resumption may be used to avoid the need for a negotiation of the new security context.
+TLS session resumption may be used to avoid the need for a negotiation of the new security context.
 The Support for Session Resumption property provides the MGC with an indication whether the MG supports this feature.

 {Editor’s note: TLS-resumption use cases to be identified.}